masataka46/tripleGAN_chainer/README.md

 See the paper.
 https://arxiv.org/abs/1703.02291

-Notice that this code had not implement gaussian noise in discriminator, Because I don't know how to implement it.
+Notice that this code had not implement gaussian noise in discriminator, Because I don't know how to implement it in chainer.

 ## Requirement
 I only confirm the operation under this environment